eduvpn/eduvpn.org/pages/faq.md

 ### After install, client asks "repair" or "uninstall" (Windows)

-Some users experience after installing the eduVPN Windows clients an notification "repair or uninstall" the client.
+After installing the eduVPN Windows client, some users experience a notification "repair or uninstall" the client.

 The notification indicates an eduVPN component didn't install correctly.
 Sometimes a Windows reboot solves the issue.
-In other cases we noticed Window update was not working, so the computer wasn't up to date.
+In other cases we noticed Windows update was not working, so the computer wasn't up to date.
 Trying to fix the Windows update functionality might solve the issue.